le0stel0n/Harish-Reddy-Portfolio/README.md

 - [Email](harishreddypanati007@gmail.com) : harishreddypanati007@gmail.com

-Hi there!
 Here is a quick snapshot of my work in the data field, showing off my skills and know-how in this area.

 **Table of Contens :**
 - [Data Engineering](https://github.com/le0stel0n/Harish-Reddy-Portfolio?tab=readme-ov-file#-data-engineering)